Userpilot/elixir-firestore/README.md

 end
 ```

-  Options:
+  **Options**:

-  `:tesla_adapter`: This application uses Tesla HTTP client, which supports multiple
+  * `:tesla_adapter`: This application uses Tesla HTTP client, which supports multiple
   ![adapters](https://github.com/elixir-tesla/tesla#adapters) to process requests.

-  `:pool_size`: If the adapter supports pooling, you can tune its size depending on expected
+  * `:pool_size`: If the adapter supports pooling, you can tune its size depending on expected
   throughput.
 Note that pooling is only supported for `Tesla.Adapter.Hackney`
   and `Tesla.Adapter.IBrowse` adapters.

-  `:read_only`: If true, it will not include any write operation related functions in the module.
+  * `:read_only`: If true, it will not include any write operation related functions in the module.

   Then, add the appropriate Google Service Account credentials in your config file:
 ```elixir